-- Children must turn 5 before 30 April to attend school that year - Children must be at school in the year that they turn 6 years old - Foundation (Prep) Enrolment Information Pack for Early Childhood Sector - Victoria State Government Education - Transition to school resource kit
+- Children must turn 5 before 30 April to attend school that year - Children must be at school in the year that they turn 6 years old - Foundation (Prep) Enrolment Information Pack for Early Childhood Sector - Starting primary school in Victoria - Transition to school resource kit

-- Transition Statement- Completing this statement is a kindergarten-funding requirement.
+• Transition Statement- Completing this statement is a kindergarten-funding requirement.
 The statement is prepared by early childhood educators and families and includes outcome descriptors describing children's learning and development against the five outcomes of the VEYLDF.
-Parents have an option to share this statement with the child's future school or 'opt out'. - Online Transition Learning and Development Statement (Online TLDS)
+Parents have an option to share this statement with the child's future school or 'opt out'.